 She’s the nicest, realest, and most passionate teacher I’ve had since my time at WKU.WKU ENG 200 Student

 “I actually had to try really hard to find something–careful writers like you make it difficult for an editor to feel needed, you know?
 I like your attitude, Lady…Your enthusiastic attitude is a warm piece of fresh-baked bread at grandma’s house…You’ve found a welcoming home for this story.”Terry Rogers, Menda City Review

-*Though I prefer the classroom, writing workshop, and in person learning experience, instruction will take place on Zoom or in an approved online and interactive setting until the world starts spinning at “regular” speed again.
+*Though I prefer the classroom, writing workshop, and in person learning experience, instruction may take place on Google Meet (online) or in an approved online and interactive setting until the world starts spinning at “regular” speed again.

 *Individual Language Arts Tutoring.
 Instruction can include homework/assignment help and assessment, reading comprehension, literature and critical analysis, vocabulary, grammar, composition, and creative writing.

 *Learning plans are developed based on each student’s needs and goals.

 *$45-70 per hour.
 Tutoring packages available by month, semester, or school year.
 For everyone’s safety, in-person tutoring may not be available during the pandemic or is subject to change.
 Individual Tutoring sessions take place on Google Meet.

 *Student-age Language Arts Group: Literature and Analysis, Creative Writing, College Writing Prep.
 Available by semester or school year. $45 per student per group session.
 Instructional plan tailored to specific group’s needs.
 Can include guided discussions, vocabulary and grammar, writing process, formal group writing assignments (with individual written/audio feedback).
 4-8 students per weekly or bi-weekly group.